pereorga/pccd/README.md

 docker-compose up --build
 ```

-When the database has finished importing, the website should be available at both <http://localhost:8091> (default
+When the database has finished importing, the website should be available at both <http://localhost:8091> (Varnish) and
-Varnish port) and <http://localhost:8092> (default Apache port).
+<http://localhost:8092> (Apache), depending on your env file.

 Note: If you don't have a database, you can copy `tmp/schema.sql` and `tmp/schema_init_sample.sql` files to
 `install/db/`.
 That will import an empty database and should allow you to browse the website locally.